-What is a fogbow? | EarthSky.org
+Fogbows are rainbows' cousins

-Fogbows – sometimes called white rainbows, cloudbows or ghost rainbows – are made much as rainbows are, from the same configuration of sunlight and moisture.
-Rainbows happen when the air is filled with raindrops, and you always see a rainbow in the direction opposite the sun.
+Fogbows are sometimes called white rainbows, or cloudbows or ghost rainbows.
+They’re made much as rainbows are, from the same configuration of sunlight and moisture.
+Rainbows happen when the air is filled with raindrops.
+You always see a rainbow in the direction opposite the sun.
 Fogbows are much the same, always opposite the sun, but fogbows are caused by the small droplets inside a fog or cloud rather than larger raindrops.

-Look for fogbows in a thin fog, when the sun is bright.
+Look for fogbows in a thin fog when the sun is bright.
 You might see one when the sun breaks through a fog.
 Or watch for fogbows over the ocean.

 Because the water droplets in fog are so small, fogbows have only weak colors or are colorless.

-Look away from the sun and at an angle of 35-40 degrees from your shadow which marks the direction of the antisolar point.
+Look away from the sun and at an angle of 35-40 degrees from your shadow which marks the direction of the antisolar point [point directly opposite the sun].
 Some fogbows have very low contrast so look for small brightenings in the misty background.
 Once caught, they are unmistakable.

 The sun must be less than 30-40 degrees high unless you are on a hill or high up on a ship where the mist and fogbow can be viewed from above.